justinmelnick/justinmelnick.github.io/_pages/about.md

 1. the political economy of climate change policy;
 2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements.

-My work has been published in the _Journal of Conflict Resolution._
+My work has been published in the _Journal of Conflict Resolution._ My research has been supported by grants from EGAP.

 I hold a B.A. in International Relations and Economics from the University of Pennsylvania.